SciMed/style-guide/README.md

 * Write SQL keywords in upper case.
 * Write table names, column names, and aliases in lower case.
 * Put primary keywords for the main query at the beginning of a new line.
-E.g.,
+  * Example:

   ```sql
   SELECT ...